 What is Nitric Acid?

 Nitric Acid is a strong acid with chemical formula HNO3.
 It is also known as the spirit of niter and aqua fortis.
-In its pure form it is colorless but as it gets older it turns into a yellow cast.
-This color appears due to the decomposition of Nitric acid to oxides of nitrogen and water.
+In its pure form, it is colourless but as it gets older it turns into a yellow cast.
+This colour appears due to the decomposition of Nitric acid to oxides of nitrogen and water.
 It is highly corrosive and toxic.
 It causes severe skin burn.
 It reacts with hydroxides, metals, and oxides to form nitrate salts.
 HNO3 is used as a strong oxidizing agent.
 It can be manufactured by the catalytic oxidation of ammonia.
-It is a common reagent used in laboratory and an important chemical used in industries to manufacture explosives and fertilizers.
-The PH of Nitric acid is about 3.01.
+It is a common reagent used in laboratories and an important chemical used in industries to manufacture explosives and fertilizers.
+The PH of Nitric acid is approximately 3.01.

 Properties of Nitric Acid – HNO3

 |Boiling Point||83 °C|